makbn/docker_basics_tutorial/README.md

 - Docker by [Wikipedia]()

-  > an open-source project that automates the deployment of software applications inside **containers**by providing an additional layer of abstraction and automation of **OS-level virtualization** on Linux.
+  > An open-source project that automates the deployment of software applications inside **containers**by providing an additional layer of abstraction and automation of **OS-level virtualization** on Linux.

 - In summary:

-  docker is an open-source project that uses **OS-level virtualization technology** to provide an **isolated context** called **container** to **run application without overheads of virtual machines technology** that used traditionally!
+  Docker is an open-source project that uses **OS-level virtualization technology** to provide an **isolated context** called **container** to **run application without overheads of virtual machines technology** that used traditionally!

 in few next paragraphs, we will talk about virtualization technology!you can jump to Docker Hello World if you are not interested!